 The course is introductory and suitable for students with a bachelor's degree in a non-commerce field.
 Some programs are flexible in terms of course structure, allowing students to choose subjects from a large menu of electives.
 Subjects are usually taken from the M.Com program in which the grad cert is contained.

-With a masters in commerce on your resume, you're in a strong position to apply for many different roles.
+With a Masters in Commerce on your resume, you're in a strong position to apply for many different roles.
 Your professional experience and other qualifications will count as well.
 Here are examples of the kinds of jobs graduates are in line for potentially.

 - Business consulting: Provide advice and guidance on business strategy, operations, and finance.